 We have further shown that HPr and U-PII as well as HPr and NanE act synergistically under appropriate conditions, enhancing the activating effect of either one.
 In contrast, U-PII and NanE had no synergistic effect, possibly suggesting that they bind to the same site or overlapping sites on NagB or the NagB-HPr complex.
 One noteworthy aspect of the NagB interface (collective, adjacent binding sites for U-PII, NanE, and HPr) is that it is highly disordered.
 There is almost no secondary structure at all although there are loops.
 Also noteworthy is that this disordered area is large, approximately one-fourth of the entire surface area of NagB.
 Possibly, as a result of the disordered binding surface across the 4 HPr/NagB docking clusters with significant scores, HPr exhibits considerable hinging but keeps nearly the same contacts with NagB.
 This suggests that the NagB interface is highly flexible.
 Analysis of the models suggests that HPr, U-PII, and NanE bind very close to each other on NagB.
 It is possible that the flexibility of the NagB interface allows for the simultaneous binding of HPr/U-PII, as well as HPr/NanE.
 However, an entire alpha helix from NanE overlaps with the core of the U-PII binding site, making simultaneous binding of these two NagB activators unlikely, no matter what extent of flexibility is allowed.
 Thus, NanE cannot be hinged away from U-PII, as it can from HPr.

-Therefore, the shown modelling of the HPr/U-PII/NagB and HPr/NanE/NagB complexes revealed the residues involved in the simultaneous interaction of the two proteins (HPr/U-PII or HPr/NanE) with NagB (Table S1), and excluded the possibility of simultanious U-PII/NanE simultaneous binding to NagB.
+Therefore, the shown modelling of the HPr/U-PII/NagB and HPr/NanE/NagB complexes revealed the residues involved in the simultaneous interaction of the two proteins (HPr/U-PII or HPr/NanE) with NagB (Table S1), and excluded the possibility of simultaneous U-PII/NanE simultaneous binding to NagB.

 Materials and methods